 Welcome to the 10 January 2017 edition of the Daily Planet’s weekly State Of The Planet press review.

 Catch up on the latest developments in the transition to the zero carbon economy with some of the biggest stories about climate change this week.
-Don’t hesitate to send your tips and comments to @PeterKoekoekEU or email@example.com.
+Don’t hesitate to send your tips and comments to @peter_koekoek or firstname.lastname@example.org.

 1. A stunning visualisation reveals Europe’s real-time electricity emissions.

 An open source project visualises the emissions of electricity generation across Europe along with the potential for renewable energy, the Daily Planet reports.
 The Electricity Map project has integrated live data feeds into an interactive map of Europe to show how electricity is distributed across the continent, what energy sources are used and how much carbon is being produced to generate it.
 Using up-to-date weather data, the tool also shows what the current potential for solar and wind power is in individual countries.

 — UN Climate Action (@UNFCCC) January 9, 2017

 2. China aims to spend at least $360 billion on renewable energy by 2020.

 China’s National Energy Administration has laid out a plan to dominate one of the world’s fastest-growing industries, the New York Times reports.
 The move comes just at a time when the United States is set to take the opposite tack with Donald Trump set to take office.
 China says it expects to create more than 13 million jobs in the renewable energy sector by 2020.